cs1302uga/cs1302-ce03/README.md

    Now that you remember the difference between `>` and `>>`, use output redirection to append a single line Java comment to the end of user1's `Loop.java`.

+1. **[user1]:** Inspect your `Loop.java`.
+Did user2 successfully append a comment?
+   * If not, then recreate the previous contents of the file, save it, then have user2 try the previous step again.
-1. **[user1]:** Delete `user2`'s message from `Loop.java`, save, then enable group read and group write persmissions on `Loop.java`.
+   * If yes, then delete user2's message from `Loop.java`, save, then enable group read permission on `Loop.java`.
+In your notes, include the command you used.

-1. `user2`: fix `user1`'s `Loop.java` so that it is no longer an infinite loop.
-Now, try to compile the program to the same location that `user1` compiled to earlier.
-Were you able to successfully compile it?
-If not, why do think you were unsuccessful?
+1. **[user2]:** Modify user1's `Loop.java` so that it is no longer has an infinite loop.
+   What program did you use to edit the file?

+1. **[user1]:** Now that user2 has finished helping you modify your `Loop.java`,
+   remove group write permission from `Loop.java` to prevent user2 or other in the same group from making further changes.

 **CHECKPOINT**